 Act 95 of 2016 modified the provisions of Act 399.
 Investment gains are first allocated to the OAB and EAAB, without re-amortization, up to the \$100 million threshold amounts, indexed beginning June 30, 2016.
 By not re-amortizing, gains applied to these schedules result in earlier pay-off of these schedules.
 One-half of any remaining gains are credited to the Experience Account up to the statutory cap.
-Any remaining gains are then amortized over 30 years with level payments.
-Beginning in 2016, the full investment gain remaining after the allocation to the OAB and EAAB will be amortized over 30 years, and any gains credited to the Experience Account will be amortized as an offsetting loss over a ten-year period.
-Once the system attains a 70% funded ratio, all future gains and losses will be amortized over 20 years.
-The OAB was re-amortized with level-dollar payments to 2029 on June 30, 2021.
-If the System is less than 80% funded, the net remaining liability of the OAB and EAAB shall be re-amortized after application of the "threshold allocations" in Fiscal Year

-2019/2020 and in every fifth fiscal year thereafter.
-Once the system attains an 80% funded ratio, the OAB and EAAB will be re-amortized following allocations of "threshold allocations" or contribution variance surpluses.
+Any remaining gains are then amortized as an investment gain with level payments.
+Beginning in 2016, the full investment gain remaining after the allocation to the OAB and EAAB will be amortized as an investment gain, and any gains credited to the Experience Account will be amortized as an offsetting loss over a ten-year period.
+Upon attaining a 70% funded ratio, future gains and losses are amortized over 20 years.
+While the System is less than 80% funded, the net remaining liability of the OAB and EAAB shall be re-amortized after application of the "threshold allocations" beginning Fiscal Year 2019/2020 and in every fifth fiscal year thereafter.
+Once the 101 system attains an 80% funded ratio, the OAB and EAAB will be re-amortized following allocations of "threshold allocations" or contribution variance surpluses.
 Act 399 extended the application of the threshold after the OAB and EAAB are paid off and provides for the allocation of funds.

-Statutory provisions pertaining to LASERS provide for the automatic transfer of a portion of excess investment earnings to the Experience Account to potentially fund future post-retirement benefit increases.
 Since the law does not provide for automatic post-retirement benefit increases, the liabilities do not explicitly include future retiree benefit increases.
-However, since a portion of investment earnings will be used to fund potential future ad hoc benefit increases, the accrued benefits are discounted using a net discount rate.
-The net discount rate is determined as the expected long-term return net of investment expenses, less the expected return used to provide for future retiree benefit increases.
+However, since a portion of investment earnings will be used to fund potential future ad hoc benefit increases, the accrued benefits are discounted using a net discount rate, which is the expected long-term return net of investment expenses, less the expected return used to provide for future retiree benefit increases.
 Since the discount rate for funding purposes reflects LASERS specific gain sharing provisions, the assumptions recognize that investment earnings will be diverted to fund the ad hoc increases.